christina-naomi/Checkers/README.md

 ---

 ## 👥 Collaboration
 This was a collaborative effort between two partners.
-I focused on [mention if you did more UI or more Networking here], while also contributing to the core move-validation algorithms and debugging the final socket connections.
+I focused on server end, while also contributing to the core move-validation algorithms and debugging the final socket connections.